GLP-1 Medication Cost Calculator

 Copy status updates will appear here.

-Mini-Game: Claim Splitter Sprint
+Mini-Game: GLP-1 Claim Splitter Sprint

-This optional arcade mini-game turns the calculator's logic into a fast timing challenge.
+This optional arcade mini-game turns the GLP-1 medication cost calculator's logic into a fast timing challenge.
 Each claim must be processed in the same order used by the planner: deductible first, insurance second, and savings third.
 The targets change with your current form inputs, so if you raise coverage, lower deductible remaining, or increase monthly savings, the claim pattern inside the game changes too.
 It is separate from the calculator result, but it reinforces the same budgeting idea in a more playful way.

 Score0